UN chief says it's time to 'truly flood' Gaza with aid and calls starvation there an outrage

 UN chief says it’s time to ‘truly flood’ Gaza with aid and calls starvation there an outrage

 RAFAH CROSSING, Egypt (AP) — U.N.
-Secretary-General António Guterres stood near a long line of waiting trucks Saturday and declared it was time to “truly flood Gaza with life-saving aid,” calling the starvation inside the enclave a “moral outrage.”
-He called for an immediate cease-fire between Israel and Hamas.
+Secretary-General António Guterres stood near a long line of waiting trucks Saturday and declared it was time to “truly flood Gaza with lifesaving aid,” calling the starvation inside the enclave a “moral outrage.”
+He urged an immediate cease-fire between Israel and Hamas.

 “Any further onslaught will make things even worse — worse for Palestinian civilians, worse for hostages and worse for all people in the region,” Guterres said.